-Our current research project is to document and ultimately protect sensitive marine life in the Tropical East Pacific of Costa Rica.
+The Las Catalinas project goal is to document and ultimately protect sensitive marine life in the Tropical East Pacific of Costa Rica.
 Through our local and international collaboration we are conducting a scientific census of fish, sharks and rays at two sites on the northwest coast of the Guanacaste region.
-Both sites host tremendous but undocumented biodiversity which is currently threatened by unregulated and expanding destructive fishing practices.
+Both sites host tremendous but undocumented biodiversity which is experiencing heavy fishing pressure.
 The area has multiple user groups including commercial, recreational fishers and divers competing for access to limited resources that garner direct and immediate economic benefits.
-Our long-term goal is to collect baseline ecological data and resource-user patterns and provide that information to local fishery managers and communities for use in the public process of marine spatial planning and the creation of a marine protected area.
+Our long-term goal is to collect baseline ecological data and resource-user patterns and provide that information to local fishery managers and communities for determining the best way to manage the resource for all users.